phainvg/lol-skins-developer/README.md

 └── README.md
 ```

-> [!IMPORTANT]\
-> You will probably notice that there are more .fantome files in each champion folder than the actual number of skins for that champion.
-This is because the files include both skins and chromas, which we currently cannot reliably differentiate from which skin the chromas is.

-The reasons for this are:

-1. Riot Games does not follow a consistent pattern in assigning IDs to skins and chromas.
-2. The gap between skin IDs is not uniform and cannot be used to reliably identify chromas colors or from which skin they are.

-For example:
-- A champion might have a skin with ID 3 that has 6 chromas.
-- Logically, the next skin ID should be 10 (3 + 6 + 1), but it might actually be 4.

-To better understand the relationship between these files and the actual skins/chromas:

-1. Refer to the `API Endpoints` section below to learn how to retrieve official skin names.
-2. Use these endpoints to cross-reference the .fantome files with the official skin data.
-3. Be aware that some .fantome files may represent chromas, even if they're numbered sequentially.

-We are continuously working on improving the organization and identification of skins and chromas.
-Your patience and contributions to this effort are greatly appreciated.

-Each champion folder is named with its key (matching the "key" attribute from the champion data), and skin files within are numbered from 0 to n, where n is the last skin for that champion.

 ## Injecting

 You can use cslol-tools to inject the file into the client.
 There's a compiled version here: